 Computer Assisted Telephone Interview [cati]

-Fieldwork personnel consisted of 44 individuals in total (40 interviewers and 4 supervisors).
+Fieldwork personnel consisted of around 44 individuals in total (approximately 40 interviewers and 4 supervisors).
 Details are provided in the CRRC Fieldwork Report.

 Data Collection Notes

 See CRRC Fieldwork Reports.